 Salmon eggs are available in their natural coloring as well as other colors such as orange, red, pink, yellow, and even fluorescent colors.
 Typically, the eggs will be treated with either a salty brine solution or with attractants featuring ingredients such as garlic or anise.

-Powerbait- is the number one best choice for catching stocked trout when that were fed on food pellets at the hatcheries.
+Powerbait- is the number one best choice for catching stocked trout when they are fed on food pellets at the hatcheries.
 With a salmon egg smell, flavor enhancers, and flotsam-like design, this vivacious power bait is infused with glitter, which causes increased visibility due to its sparkle.

 Corn